 Simply put, there is no Commercial General Liability (CGL) coverage for the manufacturer’s product, or their work if it fails to perform its intended or warranted function when it does not cause any bodily injury and/or property damage.
 This is a very real risk for manufacturers of all shapes and sizes and can have a significant impact on the stability and future success of their business if ignored.

 A metal manufacturer produces door hinges for a customer who manufactures doors.
-It is subsequently learned that the hinges were not made to the correct specifications to work with the customer’s doors, and as a result could potentially cause bodily injury by end users.
+It is subsequently learned that the hinges were not made to the correct specifications to work with the customer’s doors, and as a result, could potentially cause bodily injury by end-users.
 Consequently, the door manufacturer could not ship its product and missed delivery deadlines with its distributor.
 As potential injuries and property damage were avoided, the metal manufacturer’s CGL would not respond in this case.
-However, the metal manufacturer’s Errors & Omissions (E&O) coverage might respond strictly to those financial losses incurred by the door manufacturer due to the incorrectly manufactured hinges.
+However, the metal manufacturer’s Errors and Omissions (E&O) coverage might respond strictly to those financial losses incurred by the door manufacturer due to the incorrectly manufactured hinges.